rlugojr/calibre-serve/readme.md

 Then:
 ```
-calibre-server /path/to/calibre/database
+calibre-serve /path/to/calibre/database
 ```

 the path should be **one directory above** your actual database directory.
 That is, if `metadata.db` is situated at `/path/to/calibre/database/metadata.db`, then you should use `/path/to/calibre`.
 Calibre-server will take care of reading sub-directories and adding all the ones that have a `metadata.db`.

-You can use `calibre-server -h` for help about using options such as port or setting the server's title.
+You can use `calibre-serve -h` for help about using options such as port or setting the server's title.

 this is how the default templates look: